Princee-21/Senito/README.md

 **Sentio** is a modern **Survey, Rating & Feedback Management Platform** designed to help organizations collect feedback, understand what people are saying, identify recurring issues, take corrective action, and measure improvement.

-Most survey applications follow a simple process:
+Most survey applications follow a straightforward process:

 > **Create → Collect → View Results**

-Sentio extends that process.
+Sentio extends this process by treating submitted feedback as the **beginning of the feedback journey rather than the end**.

-The platform connects **survey creation, response collection, feedback analysis, issue identification, action tracking, and improvement measurement** into one integrated experience.
+The platform brings together **survey creation, response collection, feedback analysis, issue identification, action tracking, analytics, and improvement measurement** within a single application.

-The core idea is simple:

 > **Feedback should lead somewhere.**